Team ACHS Volunteers

 ACHS is committed to giving back to the communities it serves.
 ACHS provides staff with considerable flexibility in scheduling work hours and time off to provide for volunteerism.
 Check out these great examples of community and global volunteerism from ACHS team members:

-Dorene Petersen, ACHS President and CEO
+Dorene Petersen, ACHS President

 In 2016, Dorene traveled to Nepal as a volunteer with USAID and Winrock International’s Farmer-to-Farmer program.
 The Farmer-to-Farmer Program promotes sustainable economic growth, food security, and agricultural development.
 While there, she helped train farmers and forest workers in efficient essential oil processing, essential oil quality, and how to strategically market herbs and essential oils worldwide.